FoxGeoff/angularmaterial/README.md

 }
 ```
 * Add a Matrial Card
-All working read for next steps
+All working ready for next steps